Inventoryframework/inventoryframework.github.io/Classes and Settings/BP_PreviewActor.md

 You can limit it by enabling <span style="color:slateblue">**CaptureEveryFrame**</span> and limiting the <span style="color:slateblue">**TickInterval**</span> inside of <span style="color:violet">**SceneCaptureComponent2D**</span>.

-I have these disabled by default, so if your actor isn’t animating, you need to enable CaptureEveryFrame.
+I have these disabled by default, so if your actor isn’t animating, you need to enable CaptureEveryFrame, or if you're duplicating an item, you can go into its data asset and disable <span style="color:slateblue">**UseStaticCapture**</span>.